 March of Dimes Prematurity Campaign

-Prematurity is the leading killer of America's newborns.
+In the United States, about 380,000 babies are born prematurely each year.
 Premature birth is birth that happens before 37 weeks of pregnancy.
-Babies who survive often have lifelong health problems, including cerebral palsy, intellectual disabilities, chronic lung disease, blindness and hearing loss.
+Babies who survive often have long-term health problems, including cerebral palsy, intellectual disabilities, chronic lung disease, blindness and hearing loss.

 Premature birth can happen to any pregnant woman.
-In about half of all cases, the causes are unknown.
 The March of Dimes has taken on this devastating problem — to find out what causes it and how it can be stopped.

 The March of Dimes Prematurity Campaign was launched on January 30, 2003.
 The Campaign has two goals:

-2. To decrease the rate of preterm birth in the United States
+- To decrease the rate of premature birth in the United States

 - Funds research to find the causes of premature birth